-Clean and wax the boat before storage.
-If your boat stays in the water, there may be a layer of growth on the bottom.
-This debris will harden as it dries.
-Clean, scrub, and scrape the bottom promptly when the boat is removed from the water.
-Thoroughly remove all marine growth and other foreign matter from the hull.
-Clean the inside of hull openings, thru hull fittings, and scupper drains.
-Inspect the hull bottom for damage.
+Clean and wax your boat before storage.
+If you store your boat in the water, there may be a layer of growth on the bottom.
+As it dries, this debris will harden.
+Clean, scrub and scrape the bottom promptly when the boat is removed from the water.
+Remove all marine growth and other foreign matter from the hull.
+Clean the inside of hull openings, thru-hull fittings and scupper drains.
+Inspect the hull for damage.
+Remember to avoid harsh cleaners, citrus solutions and bleaches; these could have harmful effects on your boat's gel-coat and metal components.

 Check cleats and rails for corrosion and tightness.
-Clean all stainless steel as directed under "Cleaning" on page 6-1.
-Use a good quality metal preservative like T-9® on all metal surfaces to prevent salt water damage.
-Check all hinges for corrosion - lubricate hinges as necessary.
-Check for loose silicone, hinges, and unseated gaskets; replace or tighten where necessary.
-Heavy seas pounding and twisting the hull can cause leaks in your windows, doors, and hatches.
+Clean stainless steel as directed under "Hardware/Hardtop Frame/Stainless Steel Rails" on page 6-5.
+Use a quality metal preservative like T-9TM on metal surfaces to prevent salt-water damage.
+Check for loose silicone, hinges and unseated gaskets.
+Replace or tighten where necessary.
+Heavy seas pounding and twisting the hull can cause leaks in your windows, doors and hatches.
+Check hinges for corrosion.
+Lubricate hinges as necessary.